justjohnd/workflow/Javascript Mysteries (solved).md

    - The promise constructor takes two parameters, `resolve()` and `reject()`.
 The above example does not have a `reject()` parameter defined.
 Note that technically, the arguments could be called anything.
    - `resolve()` is called when the `setTimeout` function is finished.
    - A promise must always pass and return a result variable
- 8. **Immutable** data is data than never mutates.
-Mutable data can lead to data loss.
-Immutability is the core concept of functional programming.
- 9. A **side effect** is any application state change observable outside the function call other than its return value.
-Reducing side effects make an application more easy to understand and debug.
-Side effect actions need to be isolated from the application.
- 10. **Declarative programming** states, abstractly, what do do.
-Imperative programming states how to do it.
-Imperative functions often use statements, such as `for`, `if`, etc., while declarative functions usually call expressions, such as `map()`.
- 11. **CRUD**: Create, Read, Update, Destroy.

 # How does a hash work?
 Consider the example (from Elliott Hindman's blog):